hereismari/easy21/README.md

 Special thanks to:
   * David Silver for the great RL course;
-  * [AnalogRL implementation's of easy21](https://github.com/analog-rl/Easy21) which had clean code + great graphs including the gifs you find in this notebook.
+  * [AnalogRL implementation's of easy21](https://github.com/analog-rl/Easy21) that has great graphs including the gifs you find in this notebook.

 ## How to run this?